bouwe77/conzo/README.md

 There are unlimited possibilities for styling your Conzo application.

-You could even use Conzo for building an MVC console application.
+You could even use Conzo for building MVC console applications.

 Unfortunately, input fields for free text entering are not supported yet, but they are on the road map.